You've got questions. We've got answers.

-For example, the software you receive at a base cost may not include needed functionality like mapping policies to surveys, so purchasing an add-on could be necessary.
+For example, the software you receive at a base cost may not include needed functionality, like mapping policies to accreditation, surveys, certifications, etc., so purchasing an add-on could be necessary.

 Depending on these variables, your policy software could cost anywhere between $4,000 and $100,000+ annually.
 Yes, this is a wide range.
 It may feel of little use right now, but as you assess your own needs and research solutions, your estimated cost will narrow.